ethereum/ethereum-org-website/src/content/contributing/translation-program/playbook/index.md

 While it might be tempting to select a language service provider solely based on their offered rates, it is important to note that the largest language service providers have higher rates for a reason.

 - They have tens of thousands of linguists in their database, which means that they will be able to assign translators with sufficient experience and knowledge of your particular sector to your project (i.e., technical translators).
-- They have significant experience working on different types of projects and meeting their clients’ diverse needs.
+- They have significant experience working on different projects and meeting their clients’ diverse needs.
 This means they will be more likely to adapt to your particular workflow, offer valuable suggestions and potential improvements for your translation process, and meet your needs, requirements, and deadlines.
 - Most of the largest language service providers also have their own localization tools, translation memories, and glossaries that you can use.
 If not, they at least have enough linguists in their pool to make sure that their translators will be familiar with and able to work with any localization tool you want to use.

 You can find an in-depth comparison of the largest language service providers in the world, some details about each of them and breakdowns by the services they provide, geographical data, etc. in the [2021 Nimdzi 100 report](https://www.nimdzi.com/nimdzi-100-top-lsp/).

 **Working with non-professional translators**

-You might be working with non-professional translators and looking for volunteers to help you with the translations.
+You might be working with non-professional translators and looking for volunteers to help you translate.

-There are a number of ways to reach people and invite them to join your project.
-This will largely depend on what your product is and how big of a community you already have.
+There are several ways to reach people and invite them to join your project.
+This will largely depend on your product and how big of a community you already have.

 Some ways of onboarding volunteers are outlined below:

 **Outreach –** While this is somewhat covered in the points below, reaching out to potential volunteers and making sure they are aware of your translation initiative can be effective in itself.

 A lot of people want to get involved and contribute to their favorite projects, but often don’t see a clear way of doing that without being a developer or having special technical skills.
-If you can spread awareness about your project, it is likely that a lot of bilinguals will be keen to get involved.
+If you can spread awareness about your project, a lot of bilinguals will likely be keen to get involved.

 **Looking within your community –** Most projects in the space already have large and active communities.
 A lot of your community members would probably appreciate the chance to contribute to the project in a simple way.

-While contributing to open-source projects is often based on intrinsic motivation, it is usually also an amazing learning experience.
+While contributing to open-source projects is often based on intrinsic motivation, it is also a fantastic learning experience.
 Anyone interested in learning more about your project would likely be happy to get involved with a translation program as a volunteer, since it would allow them to combine the fact that they have contributed to something they care about with an intensive hands-on learning experience.

 **Mentioning the initiative in your product –** If your product is popular and used by a large number of people, highlighting your translation program and calling users to action while using the product can be extremely effective.

-For applications and websites, this could be as simple as adding a banner or pop-up with a CTA to your product, meaning that most of your users will notice it.
-This is also effective because your target audience is your community - the people who are most likely to get involved in the first place.
+This could be as simple as adding a banner or pop-up with a CTA to your product for applications and websites.
+This is effective because your target audience is your community - the people who are most likely to get involved in the first place.

-**Social media –** Social media can be an effective way of spreading awareness about your translation program and reaching out to your community members, as well as other people, who aren’t members of your community yet.
+**Social media –** Social media can be an effective way of spreading awareness about your translation program and reaching out to your community members, as well as other people who aren’t members of your community yet.

 If you have a Discord server or Telegram channel, it is easy to use that for outreach, communication with your translators, and acknowledging your contributors.

-Platforms like Twitter can also be useful for onboarding new community members and publicly acknowledging your contributors.
+Platforms like Twitter can also be helpful for onboarding new community members and publicly acknowledging your contributors.